Native American Facts For Kids was written for young people learning about the Mohicans for school or home-schooling reports.

 What kinds of weapons did the Mohicans use?

-Mohican hunters and warriors used bows and arrows, spears, and axes.
+s used bows and arrows, spears, and tomahawk axes.
 Fishermen used spears and nets.

 What are Mohican art and crafts like?

-The Mohican tribe is known for their beadwork and
+The Mohican tribe is known for their Native American basketry.

-patterns and pictures on wampum belts often told a story or represented a
+patterns and symbols on wampum belts often told a story

 What other Native Americans did the Mohican tribe interact with?